One of the questions we're most often asked here at EmailOctopus is: “Why should I use you, over MailChimp?”

 MailChimp's pricing is relatively expensive, particularly if you have a list in excess of 50,000.
 A list of 250,000 within MailChimp would cost in excess of $600 USD, compared to $109 USD of EmailOctopus - that's before you've even considered sending any emails!
 MailChimps free plan holds up to 2,000 users compared to the 1,000 of EmailOctopus however the MailChimp basic plan lacks features such as automation and includes a MailChimp logo on all communication.
 You'll need to upgrade to a paid plan to get the cool stuff, and that's where it becomes expensive.

 EmailOctopus is a fantastic tool if you're looking to send email marketing campaigns for not much money.
 It requires only a little more set-up than MailChimp, due to you needing to create and link it to your Amazon SES account; but once set-up it's as simple (if not more so) to use as it's more costly competitor.

 MailChimp does have some extra features, bells and whistles which is to be expected at it's significantly greater pricepoint.
 The segmentation the main difference.

 Overall, it depends on the make-up of your team and how much money you want to spend on your email marketing campaigns.
 If you have access to a semi-technical team, and want access to send millions of emails a month for just a few hundred dollars EmailOctopus is a great platform which is adding more features every day.

 If you don't mind spending the money, and don't want to spend 10 minutes setting up, then MailChimp is a good alternative.

 Why not try EmailOctopus?
-Our support team are on hand to help you get set-up, and we're adding features such as templates and extending the automation, over the coming months.
-All plans include a free 14-day trial with absolutely no sales calls or pestering to turn that into a paid account.
-It's absolutely no obligation, all you need is a credit card and valid email address.
+Our support team are on hand to help you get set-up, and we're adding features such as segmentation and extending the automation, over the coming months.
+All plans include a free 14-day trial, all you need is a credit card and valid email address.